-Just when we thought TV screen technologies had plateaued, CES 2018 introduced a new one: MicroLED.
-It's not a totally brand new technology, but it's now being championed by Samsung - Apple has shown an interest too - so is expected to take off in a big way over the next few years.
+Just when we thought TV screen technologies had plateaued, this year has seen a new technology introduced: MicroLED.
+It's not a totally brand new technology, but it's now being championed by Samsung (while LG has also demonstrated it) so is expected to take off over the next few years.

 But with LCD, OLED and Samsung's own QLED TVs already on the market, what new features does MicroLED bring and should the competition be worried?
 Let us explain all.